Dave Flemming: National work

 Flemming became a regular College Basketball on ESPN announcer in 2010, after having called a couple of games for the network the previous season.
-He has covered the Big 10, the Big 12, the Pac 12, and the WCC for ESPN college basketball, teaming with Dan Dakich, Sean Farnham, Fran Fraschilla, and many other analysts.
+He has since covered the Big 10, the Big 12, the Pac 12, and the WCC for ESPN college basketball, teaming with Dan Dakich, Sean Farnham, Fran Fraschilla, and many other analysts.
 In recent years Flemming and Farnham have frequently followed Gonzaga and have documented that program's rise to the top of the college basketball world.

 He has also called baseball for ESPN and ESPN Radio, including postseason Division Series games from 2013 to 2019.
-He worked a season calling college football games for the Pac-12 Network in 2012 before shifting to College Football on ESPN in 2013.
-Also in 2013, Flemming began calling NBA games on ESPN Radio and contributing to Little League World Series coverage on ESPN and ABC.
+He worked a season calling college football games for the Pac-12 Network in 2012 before shifting over to College Football on ESPN in 2013.
+Also in 2013, Flemming began calling NBA games on ESPN Radio and contributing to the Little League World Series coverage on ESPN and ABC.
 His LLWS work continued for seven years.
 In 2015, Flemming began calling NFL games for ESPN Radio as well.
 In 2016, he began calling select Monday Night Baseball games for ESPN, as well as College Football Thursday Primetime games.
 He has also served a hole announcer for ESPN golf coverage, including the Masters and PGA Championship tournaments.

 In 2022, Flemming called the AL Wild Card series between the Seattle Mariners and Toronto Blue Jays with Jessica Mendoza, Tim Kurkjian and Coley Harvey.
 Since 2022, Flemming has called play-by-play for the World Series for MLB International; he teamed with Dan Plesac in 2022, and has been paired with Ryan Spilborghs from 2023.

+In May 2026 he joined NBC Sports to call games for their MLB Sunday Leadoff package and College Football.